bedops/bedops/docs/content/usage-examples/starchcluster.rst

 .. image:: ../../assets/reference/set-operations/bedextract_mechanism.png
    :width: 50%

-To indicate the kind of speed gain that the `bedextract`_ tool provides, in local testing, a naïve listing of chromosomes from a 36 GB BED input using UNIX ``cut`` and ``uniq`` utilities took approximately 20 minutes to complete on a typical Core 2 Duo-based Linux workstation.
+To indicate the kind of speed gain that the :ref:`bedextract` tool provides, in local testing, a naïve listing of chromosomes from a 36 GB BED input using UNIX ``cut`` and ``uniq`` utilities took approximately 20 minutes to complete on a typical Core 2 Duo-based Linux workstation.
 Retrieval of the same chromosome listing with ``bedextract --list-chr`` took only 2 seconds (cache flushed |---| no cheating!).

 -----------------------
 Compressing BED subsets
 -----------------------

-Now we can very quickly demarcate where chromosomes start and stop in a BED file, we can apply `starch`_ on those subsets on separate cluster nodes.
+Now we can very quickly demarcate where chromosomes start and stop in a BED file, we can apply :ref:`starch` on those subsets on separate cluster nodes.

 ----------------------------------
 Stitching together compressed sets
 ----------------------------------

 Once we have per-chromosome Starch-formatted archives, we need some way to put them all together into one archive.
-This is where `starchcat`_ comes in, taking all the per-chromosome archives as inputs and creating a new archive as output.
+This is where :ref:`starchcat` comes in, taking all the per-chromosome archives as inputs and creating a new archive as output.

 The big picture view is like this: